kaosagnt/ansible-everyday/README.md

 everyday administration tasks completed.

-A lot of the playbooks are designed for RHEL (or it's derivatives eg Centos/Fedora) but many are not and will work on other Operating Systems.
+A lot of the playbooks are designed for RHEL (or it's derivatives eg Centos/Fedora) and Debian / Ubuntu derived systems but many are not and will work on other Operating Systems.

     ansible_acl-get - retrive the ACL of a file / directory ansible_acl-remove - remove an ACL on a file / directory